gamenumi/ph-enhanced/README.md

 You can join via IP here: **128.199.238.151:27015**

-If you experiences any client side issues or any client side lua errors, please report it by typing !issues in chat.
+If you experiences any client side issues or any client side lua errors, please report it by typing !issue in chat.

 ### Key Feature List
 * Prop Rotating